ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

        - WARNING YOU MIGHT GET SICK: The positional tracking via the camera leads to small movements even when standing still or moving slowly.
        The reason for that seems to be the low camera frame rate (30fps) which the ARCore app is using.
-       The position changes in the environment therfore can only be updated 30 times per seconed.
+       The position changes in the environment therefore can only be updated 30 times per second.
        Oculus recommends at least 60fps or better.
-       This app dose not reach those fps and therefore can make you sick.
+       This app does not reach those fps and therefore can make you sick.

       - This was tested on the Samsung Galaxy S7 but the S8, S8+ and Note8 seem to work as well.
       (https://developers.google.com/ar/discover/#supported_devices)

       - Fast movements, featureless white areas and poorly lit areas can affect the quality of tracking severely.
-      When the app starts it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to stay still and onle move slightly from left to right.
+      When the app starts it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to stay still and only move slightly from left to right.
-      After the tracking is initialised slowly move and look once around your room to allow ARCore to scann the area.
+      After the tracking is initialised slowly move and look once around your room to allow ARCore to scan the area.
-      Now the tracking should be stable enought for faster head movements.
+      Now the tracking should be stable enough for faster head movements.
 If the vr and real world movement don't line up correctly restart the app and keep your head steady when the app is starting up.
 To better understand how ARCore scans the room you can install the HelloARCore.apk (no signing needed).